 In acidic conditions, Cathepsin K will show its optimal enzymatic activity.
 Initially, cathepsin is synthesized as a proenzyme with a molecular weight of 37kDa, and later it is activated by autocatalytic cleavage and generates a ~27kDa weight active fragment.
 Once the active form is generated then it will be involved in the proteolytic process.

 Upon polarization of the osteoclasts at the site of bone resorption, cathepsin K is released into the resorptive pit from the ruffled border.
 Cathepsin K transmigrates across the ruffled border by intercellular vesicles and is then released by the functional secretory domain.
 Within these intercellular vesicles, cathepsin K along with reactive oxygen species will be generated by TRAP and they degrade bone extracellular matrix.

 What are the metabolites that regulate the function of osteoclast?

 Several hormones are found to regulate osteoclast function, especially the hormones secreted by the thyroid glands such as parathyroid hormone (PTH) (from the parathyroid gland) and calcitonin (from the thyroid gland), and a growth factor such as interleukin 6 (IL-6).
 IL-6 is one of the main factors in osteoporosis disease (an imbalance condition between bone resorption and bone formation).
-While osteoclast function also regulates by the interaction of two molecules released from osteoblasts, namely osteoprotegerin and RANK ligand.
-The fact that these molecules also regulate osteoclasts differentiation.
+While osteoclast function is also regulated by the interaction of two molecules released from osteoblasts, namely osteoprotegerin and RANK ligand.
+The fact these molecules also regulate osteoclast differentiation.

 Differentiation of osteoclasts occurs in two ways, which are mainly defined based on osteoblast involvement.